apnadkarni/blt/doc/paneset.rst

     *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey85".

+  **-disabledsashcolor** *colorName*
+    Specifies the background color of the pane's sash when it is disabled.
+    *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    The default is "grey90".

   **-height** *numPixels*
     Specifies the height of the *paneset* window.  *NumPixels* is a non-negative value indicating the height the widget.
 The value may have